 13th August 2019

-Australia may be famous for its outdoor lifestyle, but we also lead the world in another, more unenviable, statistic – skin cancer.
+Australia may be famous for its outdoor lifestyle, but it also leads the world in another, more unenviable, statistic – skin cancer.

 The sun in Australia is one of the harshest in the world and Australians are understandably serious about protecting themselves and their families from the sun’s harmful UV rays.

-Whilst the UK may not see as much sunshine as we do here in Australia, UK deaths from melanoma have increased by 156% since the early 1970s, so skin cancer is still a very real risk.
+Whilst the UK may not see as much sunshine as Australia, UK deaths from melanoma have increased by 156% since the early 1970s, so skin cancer is still a very real risk.

-You can help reduce your chances of developing the disease by regularly using sunscreen and we strongly recommend using sunscreen daily throughout the whole year and minimising skin exposure to the sun by covering up and seeking shade.
+You can help reduce your chances of developing the disease by applying sunscreen regularly on a daily basis, and throughout the whole year.
+Minimise your sun exposure by covering up and seeking shade.